- Home

 AED Device

 An AED can further improve the outcome for a cardiac arrest victim.
-They're easy to use and can help shock a person heart back into a normal rhythm if needed.
-For more class information or to schedule a class, contact Cascade Health Care at 877-277-6778.
+They're easy to use and can help shock a person's heart back into a normal rhythm if needed.